-If you want to see the state qualification for your child's teacher you may ask us or find it on the DPI website by clicking here.Homeless Student Notifications (McKinney-Vento)Schools are required to notify parents of homeless children (and unaccompanied youth) of the following rights:
+If you want to see the state qualification for your child's teacher you can find it on the DPI website.Homeless Student Notifications (McKinney-Vento)Schools are required to notify parents of homeless children (and unaccompanied youth) of the following rights:

 - The availability of a local district staff person as a liaison for homeless children.

 - Immediate enrollment and school participation, even if educational and medical records and proof of residency are not available.

 - The availability of educational opportunities and related opportunities for homeless students (preschool to age 21), including unaccompanied youth.